 Parents often want testing at the first sign of seasonal allergies, however this is not recommended.
 We KNOW your child has allergies based on symptoms, so the testing at this stage isn’t necessary.
 You can’t completely avoid the allergens, so we focus on management to get your child through the season.

 I personally do recommend allergy testing if:

-- A child is an asthmatic and is constantly being triggered by allergy symptoms.
-In this situation, it can be useful to know triggers and work with an allergist on best management of meds and trigger avoidance
+- A child is asthmatic and is constantly triggered by allergy symptoms.
+In this situation, it can be useful to know triggers and work with an allergist on the best management with medications and trigger avoidance.

-- A child has year-round allergies and management listed above is just not helping and it’s affecting the child’s well-being/comfort.
-Allergy testing and seeing an allergist is useful to determine if other therapies are recommended
+- A child has year-round allergies, the management listed above is not helping, and it’s affecting their well-being/comfort.
+Allergy testing and seeing an allergist are useful to determine if other therapies are recommended.